Eight interesting facts about reindeer

 The standard diet of a reindeer changes throughout the year.
 They typically dine on green leaves, grass, mushrooms, and sedges during the summer.

 During the winter, reindeer experience a reduction in their metabolic rate, and this alters their dietary needs.
 Reindeer often survive almost solely on lichens throughout this season, requiring far fewer calories than at any other time.

 5. Herding area affects how reindeer group

 The area where reindeer form herds can have a profound impact on whether or not they spend time in a group.
 For example, forest reindeer found in America and Eurasia generally spend the majority of their lives within a 500-square-km (190 square miles) area, and they often stick to small family groupings that contain no more than 13 members.

 Tundra reindeer, however, spend most of the winter spread out into small groupings, or they may even spend most of their time alone.
 In the spring, these reindeer join back together with a bigger herd for migrating.

 6. Reindeer have been around for a really long time

 Reindeer fossils have been found that date back to the Pliocene Epoch, which means reindeer came into existence at least 2.6 million years ago.

 Anthropologists have also determined that reindeer were commonly hunted throughout southern Europe during the Stone Age, then again in New Mexico approximately 11,700 years ago.
 The reindeer range, therefore, was once much larger.

 7. A famous Christmas poem started the flying reindeer myth

-The 1822 poem, "The Night before Christmas" by Clement Clarke Moore, is credited as the first appearance of Santa Claus’s sleigh and the magical reindeer pulling it through the sky.
+One of our favorite reindeer facts has to do with the 1822 poem, "The Night before Christmas," by Clement Clarke Moore.
+This is credited as the first appearance of Santa Claus’s sleigh and the magical reindeer pulling it through the sky.
 Native Saami people of Norway, however, were herding reindeer for thousands of years before Moore's poem was published.
+In fact, reindeer are integral to Saami history and culture.